Game & Level Design

 Project Description

-In this single-player RTS, build an expansive line network of ants, charge against the waves of enemies to their base, set up defence towers, adapt to emerging ground pitfalls, and scrutinise the system efficiency of your army.
+Build an expansive network of ants, charge against the waves of enemies to their base, set up defence towers, adapt to emerging ground pitfalls, and scrutinise the system efficiency of your army.

 (Please note that the difficulty was significantly lowered for demo purposes.)